Kansas solar rebates and incentives: 2024 guide

 • Not all utilities offer net metering—but the big ones do.
 Kansas has two main investor-owned utilities (IOUs), Evergy (formerly Westar and KCP&L) and the Empire District Electric Company, and they’re both required to offer their customers net metering.
 Municipal or cooperative electric utilities in the state aren’t required to offer net metering, but many of them do, on similar terms as the larger companies.

-• Some utilities might also offer a different type of solar buyback policy.
+• All utilities offer a different type of solar buyback policy.
 While small utility companies aren’t required to offer net metering, they are required to offer a “parallel generation” program—or what we typically call net billing.
+If you're an IOU customer, you can choose this over net metering, but we don't recommend it.
 The utility company won’t bank your energy credits (in kWh), but they do still pay you a bill credit (in dollars) for all the solar power that you send to the grid.
-As far as net billing programs go, the terms are very consumer friendly: For every kWh you export, they’ll pay you 1.5 times the retail rate.
+As far as net billing programs go, the terms are pretty good: For every kWh you export, they’ll pay you 1.5 times the avoided cost rate (what your utility pays for electricity).

 Kansas doesn't offer any state-specific incentives for solar batteries.
 However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.